 Tomato Timer is FREE!

-I get FreeAgent for free with my Natwest Bank Account (which I wouldn’t necessarily recommend, actually, I’m only keeping it for FreeAgent!).
-The paid-for version varies depending on the type of business, you can see the options on FreeAgent’s pricing page.
+I get FreeAgent for free with my Natwest Bank Account (which I wouldn’t recommend, actually, I’m only keeping it for FreeAgent!).
+The paid-for version varies depending on the type of business, you can see the options by clicking here.

 It’s no secret that I love Instagram.
-Across my two accounts, Little Green Duck and Ethical Copywriting (one more established than the other), I’ve connected with SO many amazing people.
-Some of them are potential clients, but with Instagram that’s not really the point for me.
-I see these people as a like-minded, supportive group of absolute ANGELS who pick me up when I’m struggling, make me laugh, and just generally “get” me.
-Whilst this isn’t directly benefiting my business from a revenue point of view, it hugely benefits my mindset and for that, I am eternally thankful.
-(Love you Insta-friends!)
+Across my two accounts, Little Green Duck and Little Green Duck Pond, I’ve connected with SO many amazing people.
+They are a like-minded, supportive group of absolute ANGELS who pick me up when I’m struggling, make me laugh, and just generally “get” me.

 I debated whether or not to include Pinterest on this list of business tools.
 I’m relatively new to it, but reading a solitary blog post from my friend Hannah spurred me on to make sure I’m using it daily.
 There’s still way more I could be doing, but I have already seen an uptick in my engagement and website clicks, so it’s worth my time each day, I reckon.